-6. Construction by an owner, lessee, or contract purchaser of a single family residence for such person’s own use or for the use of his or her family, which residence does not have a building height that exceeds thirty (30) feet and meets all requirements of the state agency or local government having jurisdiction thereof;
+7. Single-family residence.
+Construction on shorelands by an owner, lessee or contract purchaser of a single-family residence for their own use or for the use of their family, which residence does not exceed a height of thirty-five feet above average grade level and which meets all requirements of the state agency or local government having jurisdiction thereof, other than requirements imposed pursuant to chapter 90.58 RCW.
+"Single-family residence" means a detached dwelling designed for and occupied by one family including those structures and developments within a contiguous ownership which are a normal appurtenance.
+An "appurtenance" is necessarily connected to the use and enjoyment of a single-family residence and is located landward of the ordinary high water mark and the perimeter of a wetland.
+On a statewide basis, normal appurtenances include a garage; deck; driveway; utilities; fences; installation of a septic tank and drainfield and grading which does not exceed two hundred fifty cubic yards and which does not involve placement of fill in any wetland or waterward of the ordinary high water mark.
+Local circumstances may dictate additional interpretations of normal appurtenances which shall be set forth and regulated within the applicable master program.
+Construction authorized under this exemption shall be located landward of the ordinary high water mark;

+8. Construction of a dock meeting the criteria in WAC 173-27-040(h).

-7. Operation, maintenance, or construction of canals, waterways, drains, reservoirs, or other facilities that now exist or are hereafter created or developed as part of an irrigation system for the primary purpose of making use of system waters, including return flow and artificially stored ground water for the irrigation of lands;
+9. Operation, maintenance, or construction of canals, waterways, drains, reservoirs, or other facilities that now exist or are hereafter created or developed as part of an irrigation system for the primary purpose of making use of system waters, including return flow and artificially stored ground water for the irrigation of lands;

-8. The marking of property lines or corners on private or government owned lands, when such marking does not significantly interfere with the normal public use of the surface waters;
+10. The marking of property lines or corners on private or government owned lands, when such marking does not significantly interfere with normal public use of the surface of the water;

-9. Operation and maintenance of any system of dikes, ditches, drains, or other facilities existing on and in use since September 8, 1975, which were created, developed or utilized primarily as part of an agricultural drainage or diking system;
+11. Operation and maintenance of any system of dikes, ditches, drains, or other facilities existing on and in use since September 8, 1975, which were created, developed or utilized primarily as part of an agricultural drainage or diking system;